Electronic Student Research Application

 Applying For A Summer Research Position at Macalester

 There are three steps to complete BEFORE you apply for summer research opportunities at Macalester for summer 2018.
 Do not submit your application until you have completed the following steps:

 - Read about faculty research to learn more about all the research done on campus.
 Select up to four faculty members with whom you would like to work.
 It is always a good idea to talk with the faculty members to learn more about their research and whether it would be a good fit for you based on your coursework to date, experience and goals.
 The faculty descriptions for summer 2018 will be updated and available in December.

 - Understand how research on campus is funded

 Depending on the lab and a faculty member’s funding, you may need to complete additional steps or applications.

-- The application deadline for on-campus research was 5:00PM on Monday, February 6, 2017.
-Applications are now closed.
+- The application deadline for on-campus research is 5:00PM on Monday, February 5, 2018.
 The actual application consists of your resume, your college transcript, and a cover letter that is individualized to the faculty member with whom you hope to work.
 The following are resources that can help you with: